icezar/resize-mocha-1.2GB/README.md

-# resize-mocha-1.2GB
+# resize-mocha-stock
-This repo holds a script used for resizing the MiPad 1 system partitions.
+This repo holds a script used for returning to stock partition map for the MiPad 1 system partitions.